 Tips for Coping With Pregnancy and Arthritis

-Arthritis Today interviewed Suzie May, who authored the book Arthritis, Pregnancy and the Path to Parenthood.
+Suzie Edward May, author of Arthritis, Pregnancy and the Path to Parenthood, was diagnosed with rheumatoid arthritis at age 28.
 Here are some words of wisdom, advice and encouragement from her book.

 I believe many factors should be considered when making the decision to bring a child into this world.
 While some considerations are purely feelings of the heart, others are clearly and importantly practicalities of the mind.
 There is no doubt that having a child is a big decision and its impact is life long, life changing and should not be entered into lightly.
 For some people, the desire to become a parent is an unshakable inner passion.
 For others, it is something that must be contemplated and carefully thought out based on personal, professional, financial and practical circumstances.